louwerse/tomlouwerse-new-site/content/en/home/bio.md

 In 2019 I was promoted to Associate Professor in the Department of Political Science at Leiden University.
 I teach comparative politics, Dutch politics, research methods and statistics.

-Beside my regular academic work (research and teaching), I am Director of Research at the Institute of Political Science.
+In addition to my regular academic work (research and teaching), I am Director of Research at the Institute of Political Science.
 As a member of the Institute Board, I am responsible for policy regarding all matters relating to research conducted at our Institute.

 #### Professional service and outreach